 These messages work because they’re personal, direct, and easy to process.
 They don’t try to oversell—they simply remind users of their interest and make it easy for them to return.

-Why are short-formulary messages so effective?
-Because they target one thing: reconnecting.
-In an industry filled with lengthy ad copy and complex sales funnels, short-formulary retargeting ads cut straight to the point.
+Why are short-form messages so effective?
+Because they focus on one thing: reconnecting.
+In a world filled with lengthy ad copy and complex sales funnels, short-form retargeting ads cut straight to the point.

 1. Simplicity